 Sorong, West Papua

-Most travelers come here to visit the famous marine park Raja Ampat, an archipelago about 100 km away.
+Most travellers come here to visit the famous marine park Raja Ampat, an archipelago about 100 km away.
 An archipelago with more than 600 islands and the highest biodiversity underwater worldwide.

 It is not only known to divers, but it is also a hotspot for birdwatchers.
 The archipelago is one of the two places in the world where can see the “birds of paradise”.